 Here at AVC, we use only the best, and treat our patients with utmost care.
 Our treatments have undergone extensive trials and we do not use experimental procedures.
 With our practice’s level of care, expertise and facilities, we are often the first choice for treatment of patients found unsuitable elsewhere.

 It is a safe procedure, and very successful when patients take the time to educate themselves and diligently search for a qualified and skilled surgeon.
 Our medical director, Mr CT Pillai is a refractive specialist with over 25 years of experience as an ophthalmic surgeon.
 Mr CT Pillai has remained at the forefront of development and research, always ensuring that his patients benefit from the latest and best technological advances.
-In order to ensure best possible outcomes, he remains completely hands-on, open and friendly, putting patients at ease.
+In order to ensure the best possible outcomes, he remains completely hands-on, open and friendly, putting patients at ease.

 Laser eye surgery can treat long sightedness, short sightedness and astigmatism by reshaping the cornea at the front of your eye to correct visual defects and imperfections.
 It is a safe and convenient way to avoid the pitfalls associated with contact lens wear, such as dry and itchy eyes, as well more serious complications associated with overuse of contact lenses such as infections and severe sight loss caused by wearing contacts in water.